Forensic Psychology

 Graduates from this minor will be able to use their knowledge of models of criminal behaviour, including indigenous models, and effective principles of behavioural change to explain criminal behaviour in individuals in their ecological context, and to propose and support approaches to reducing criminality and improving wellbeing.

-Forensic psychology offers numerous pathways to employment and will be particularly relevant to Correctional staff, including probation officers, prison officers, programme facilitators, case managers and sentence planners, along with staff in non-governmental organisations who support and manage people disengaging from the criminal justice system.
+Forensic psychology offers numerous pathways to employment and will be particularly relevant to correctional staff, including probation officers, prison officers, programme facilitators, case managers and sentence planners, along with staff in non-governmental organisations who support and manage people disengaging from the criminal justice system.

 Career Opportunities